Breeding Records

 Prevent Inbreeding

 Without lineage records, it's nearly impossible to know which birds share common ancestors.
 Accidental inbreeding leads to weakened immune systems, smaller clutches, increased chick mortality, and genetic defects that compound over generations.
+Even experienced breeders with excellent memories cannot reliably track relationships beyond two or three generations without written records.

 Track Genetics

 Understanding which birds carry which mutations (visible or split) requires careful record keeping.
 Pedigree records let you predict offspring colors and plan pairings to produce the varieties you want while maintaining genetic diversity.
+A digital breeding record template captures split information alongside visual traits so nothing is forgotten.

 Evaluate Performance

 Which pairs produce the most chicks?
 Which ones have the highest fertility rates?
 Records allow you to objectively compare pair performance and make data-driven decisions about which birds to breed, rest, or retire.
+Over multiple seasons, your breeding log reveals patterns that no amount of memory can replicate.

 Support Sales & Transfers

 Buyers value birds with documented pedigrees.
 Complete records increase the perceived value of your birds and build trust with other breeders and buyers who want to know what they're getting.
+A bird with a verified three-generation pedigree consistently commands a higher price than one sold with no background information.

-Paper vs. Digital Breeding Records
+Why Digital Breeding Records Beat Paper

 Paper & Spreadsheets